Automattic/vip-wp-admin-dashboard/readme.md

 gulp
 ```

 The default task watches for changes to files and re-compiles assets when a change is detected.
 Your browser window will also automatically be refreshed with each change.
+We also check for JS errors so keep an eye on your console and fix any reported issues.

 ## Testing